zot/Plexus/README.md

 Plexus is an "advanced" programming project.
 This is for people (like me) who want to learn some advanced things or get more practical experience with them.
 It's not "just" to make a cool game.
 So, if you're more interested in having a cool game than learning advanced techniques, stay away.
 You won't like this project (except maybe as a player).
 I'll be focusing on functional programming and other advanced techniques.
 Along the way, I'll need to modify CubeCreate and I'll contribute the code back (just like I always do).
 Here are a few things I'd like to see:

 * many worlds from a single server; players can easily create and destroy worlds and hop from one to another
-* "society of mind" style game actor control, dynamically distributed among the players' game engines
+* "society of mind" style [game actor control](thinkingAhead.md), dynamically distributed among the players' game engines

     I'd like to explore some concurrent, model-based reasoning here, probably using actors
     1. start exploring possibilities, based on some "complex" reasoning involving the player's state, etc.
     1. go until it reaches a decision point that could have more than one alternative
-    1. at that point, create actors for the alternatives
+    1. at that point, create actors for the alternatives; each actor can change its own version of the world
     1. the world is a HAMT, so "changes" don't affect the other actors' models
     1. the output is a much simpler decision tree
 * natural language processing for decent text entry